hpyproject/hpy/README.md

     scientists will be able to get the benefit of fast C libraries *and* fast Python code at the same time, something which is hard to achieve now

+  - the current implementation is too tied to CPython and proved to be a problem for almost all the other alternative implementations.
+Having an API which is designed to work well on two different implementations will make the job much easier for future ones: going from 2 to N is much easier than going from 1 to 2

   - arguably, it will be easier to learn and understand than the massive CPython C API